DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.9 =

 * FIX: Letter spacing not working in editor advanced heading block.
+* NEW: Square Fill, Square Outline, Circle Fill, Circle Outline styles in the icon block.
 * NEW: Alignment option in table of content block.
 * NEW: Summary title and title font size in review block.
 * NEW: Slider speed to make slider work smoothly in image slider.